Edwinccn/Azure-SOC-Lab/README.md

 <li>To build a honeynet and examine live attack attempts and traffic</li>
 <br>

+You can find within my respository, the scripts I created to simulate the attacks, the Alerts (KQL and JSON) to detect particular attacks, and the JSON file to display the World Map displaying the geolocation of the cities where the attacks are coming from.

 ## SOC Components
 The main components of my Azure based SOC are as follows: